-- The Robert Frost Charter School will offer automatic re-enrollment to its students, provided they are in good standing (as decided by a team including the Lead Teacher, Learning Coordinator and School Administrator).
-Families will have to provide a letter of intent to re-enroll by a stated date preceding the lottery, so there is clarity about available spaces. - The Robert Frost Charter School will admit from the wait-list should space become available after the lottery. - Siblings of children already enrolled at the School will receive preference. - The Board will reserve the right to give preference in enrollment to children of School Faculty as part of the employee benefits package. - Children of the Founders of the Robert Frost Charter School will receive priority for Placement, within a reasonable ratio of the student body, as a means of recognition of their sweat equity in establishing the School.
+- The Robert Frost Public Charter School will offer automatic re-enrollment to its students, provided they are in good standing (as decided by a team including the Lead Teacher, Learning Coordinator and School Administrator).
+Families will have to provide a letter of intent to re-enroll by a stated date preceding the lottery, so there is clarity about available spaces. - The Robert Frost Public Charter School will admit from the wait-list should space become available after the lottery. - Siblings of children already enrolled at the School will receive preference. - The Board will reserve the right to give preference in enrollment to children of School Faculty as part of the employee benefits package.